Student Loan Debt Relief

 New Zealand Borrowers who have been out of school for at least 10 years Up to $20,000 in debt forgiveness Government-guaranteed loans

-See also Supreme Court to Rule on Student Loan Debt Relief
+See also Average Student Loan Debt

 Timeline of Significant Events and Policy Changes